 - 4.24 Appointment of Examiner; Power of Examiner.
 The Tribal Commission may appoint any person qualified in the law or possessing knowledge or expertise in the subject matter of the hearing to act as examiner for the purpose of holding any hearing which the Tribal Commission, or any member thereof, has power or authority to hold.
 Any such appointment shall constitute a delegation to such examiner of all powers of a Commissioner under this Ordinance with respect to any such hearing. - 4.25 Staff of Gaming Commission.
-Staff of the Gaming Commission are employees of the Bay Mills Indian Community, subject to the governmental personnel policies of the Tribe and supervised by the Commission.
-No person shall be hired or retained in a staff position who does not meet the standards imposed on Commissioners by subsection 4.11(C) of this Ordinance. - 4.26 Quarterly Reports.
+Staff of the Gaming Commission are employees of the Bay Mills Indian Community, subject to the governmental personnel policies of the Tribe and supervised by the Commission. - (A) Any staff position which includes responsibility for monitoring, reviewing and investigating the day-to-day gaming operations of a tribally-operated gaming enterprise, or supervision of such monitoring, review, and investigation, must be held by a person who meets the standards contained in subsection 4.11(C) of this Ordinance.

+- (B) All other staff positions maintained by the Gaming Commission must be held by persons who meet the standards contained in subsection 4.11(C)(1)--(3) of this Ordinance. - \mathcal{L} (C) No staff member may serve as a Commissioner of the Tribal Gaming Commission. - 4.26 Quarterly Reports.
 The Tribal Commission shall file a quarterly report to the Council summarizing reports received from each of the Tribe's Primary Management Officials, and making such comments as it deems necessary to keep the Council fully informed as to the status of its various gaming operations.